burakovant/recipe-api/README.md

 # Recipe API
 You can directly boot this spring boot application.
 Main starter is RecipeAPIApplication.java.
 This API application assumes that there are only two users: userA and userB and their passwords passA and passB respectively.
 Initial User data is loaded within booting phase.
 You can check it from LoadDatabase.java

+H2 was chosen for fast development.
+There are USER, RECIPE and INGREDIENTS tables.
+In RECIPE table, there is USER_ID column to keep relation with USER table.
+Column has foreign key index.
+This relation is provided by JPA OneToMany relation in User.java entity.

+Another relation is between RECIPE and INGREDIENTS tables.
+Ingredients list in Recipe entity is persisted with JPA @ElementCollection annotation in Recipe.java entity.

+Spring-security was chosen to secure API requests.
+Swagger v2 was chosen API documentation and tests.
+JUnit tests are written for automation.
+ModelMapper was chosen to map DTO objects to DB entities and vice-versa.

 There is also a Dockerfile to run the application in a container in the project folder.

 ## JUnit Tests